AmberELEC/website/docs/Arcade.md

 While there are a number of different formats for dat files, the most compatible and useful one these days is the parent/clone XML file.

+TLDR; dat files list games and the roms they need to run.

 ### Romset Types

 Because arcade romsets are so complex, people have come up with three organization types for storing roms.
 These types are non-merged, merged, and split.